 Note also that some very low cost no load bond market index funds may have longer-term back end redemption fees that are paid to remaining shareholders and only expire after multiple years.
 This is a clear signal that the fund is designed for both cost efficiency and long-term investors.
 A modest multi-year redemption fee (perhaps 1% or less paid upon exit before some number of years) might not be a bad idea for very low cost no load bond funds.

 With a stay put, buy-and-hold shareholder clientele, you could benefit from very low annual costs, very low portfolio turnover and trading costs, and redemption fee “protection” from frequent early exits and churning by those with a short-term trading perspective.
-Again, consider the likelihood of you being a long-term holder who would benefit from others who exit early, versus you needing to exit early and pay the redemption fee yourself.Tags:bond mutual fund,best bond funds
+Again, consider the likelihood of you being a long-term holder who would benefit from others who exit early, versus you needing to exit early and pay the redemption fee yourself.Tags:bond index funds,balanced mutual funds